tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 Specifying terms and conditions is essential to set out important contractual points such as payment terms, limitation of liability and delivery terms between customers and sellers.
 Every seller must declare all formal information concerning products and company policy.
 On the other hand, each customer must take note of all these conditions before committing to anything.
-With Odoo Sales, it is very easy to include your default terms and conditions on every quotation, sales order, and invoice that you manage.
+With CoquiAPPs Sales, it is very easy to include your default terms and conditions on every quotation, sales order, and invoice that you manage.